MarcusWebDev/rainbow-angles/README.md

 # Rainbow Angles

-A website highlighting good angles on ranked maps of Rainbowsix Siege.
+A website highlighting good angles on ranked maps of Rainbow Six Siege.

 ## How to use